 - In a saucepan with tall sides, stir to combine the sugar, water, and corn syrup.
 Bring to a boil over medium heat and allow to cook/bubble without stirring.
 Gently lift and swirl the pan a few times to help the ingredients cook evenly.
-Cook until caramel turns light to medium amber (about 8 to 10 minutes) then remove from heat.
+Cook until caramel turns light to medium amber** (about 8 to 10 minutes) then turn the heat down to low.

-- Immediately but carefully add the heavy cream followed by the butter, salt and vanilla and finally the chocolate.
+- Immediately but carefully add the heavy cream followed by the butter and salt.
+Remove from heat then add the chocolate and vanilla.
 The mixture will bubble and hiss with the addition of these ingredients.
 Stir with a whisk, spatula or wooden spoon until smooth.